 Coursework, essays, practical design projects and assessments take place at key points throughout the year.
 Formal assessment results are issued at the end of each academic year.

+Opportunities after graduation

-Design plays a central and formative role in shaping communities, cultures and economies.
+Design plays a central and formative role in shaping communities. cultures and economies.
 Never before has the designer been expected to cultivate such a diverse set of skills and knowledge.
-Our graduates will be culture creators, Application the new avant garde, who develop a voice as authors engaged with identifying and solving design problems within crossdisciplinary environments.
-They will utilise unorthodox and experimental methods to break free from outdated modes of ideation and communication.
-Graduates are employed by design consultants, cultural institutions, book and magazine publishers, multi-media and digital design companies, advertising agencies and as in-house designers for large corporations, and public sector bodies.
+Our graduates will be culture creators, the new avant garde, who develop a voice as authors engaged with identifying and solving design problems within cross-disciplinary environments.
+They will use unorthodox and experimental methods to break free from outdated modes of ideation and communication.
+Graduates are employed by design consultants, cultural institutions, book and magazine publishers, multi-media and digital design companies, advertising agencies and as in-house designers for large corporations and public sector bodies.
 Opportunities for graduates also exist in the fields of television, film, and exhibition design.
 The knowledge and skills gained through study of this subject are highly transferable, so graduates may find themselves working collaboratively with experts in a wide variety of other fields.
 Increasingly, graduates progress to further study at postgraduate level to refine their creative abilities and approach.
-The School of Design offers a range of innovative masters programmes as well as a practicebased PhD programme.
+The School of Design offers a range of innovative masters programmes as well as a practice-based PhD programme.

+Graduate Story

+Ciarán ÓGaora, Designer - See page 62

+Year 1

+See page 36-38 for details on the first year curriculum.

+Year 2

 The focus in the second year is on developing a personal visual language and the skills necessary to translate this into successful design practice.
 You will focus on researching and defining a specific audience and/or subject while developing a market understanding through professional practice and collaboration.

+Year 3: Studio+ & International